apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ### Backpressure

 In general, backpressure is the mechanism that prevents a fast producer from overwhelming a slow consumer.
-It helps stability of the overall system by regulating the flow of data between different components.
-Additionally, it allows to put an upper bound on resource consumption of a system.
+It helps the stability of the overall system by regulating the flow of data between different components.
+Additionally, it allows us to put an upper bound on the resource consumption of a system.
 In reality, backpressure is used in almost all networked applications.

-In Swift, asynchronous sequence also have the concept of internal backpressure.
+In Swift, asynchronous sequences also have the concept of internal backpressure.
-This modeled by the pull-based implementation where a consumer has to call `next` on the `AsyncIterator`.
+This is modeled by the pull-based implementation where a consumer has to call `next` on the `AsyncIterator`.
 In this model, there is no way for a consumer to overwhelm a producer since the producer controls the rate of pulling elements.

-However, the internal backpressure of an asynchronous isn't the only backpressure in play.
+However, the internal backpressure of an asynchronous sequence isn't the only backpressure in play.
 There is also the source backpressure that is producing the actual elements.
-For a backpressured system it is important that every component of such a system is aware of the backpressure of its consumer and its producer.
+For a backpressured system, it is important that every component of such a system is aware of the backpressure of its consumer and its producer.

-Let's take a quick look how our current root asynchronous sequences are handling this.
+Let's take a quick look at how our current root asynchronous sequences are handling this.

 `Async[Throwing]Stream` aims to support backpressure by providing a configurable